patternfly/training-scenarios/react/module-2/step2.md

 1) Navigate to the `src` folder and open `src/App.js`{{open}}

-2) Next, we'll set up the general structure of the card and the necessary import statements.
+2) Next, we'll set up the general structure of the demo and the necessary import statements.

 Copy the following code into the App.js file, replacing all of the content there: